What is Family Learning?

 What are the strengths of the research methodology?

 Features of highly-effective practice:

-- Families are matched into the right programme which is negotiated and addresses identified needs.
-Families know that whatever their needs they will be able to access the right support that will enable them to reach their full potential as individuals and as a family.
+- families know that whatever their needs they will be able to access the right support that will enable them to reach their full potential as individuals and as a family

 What is the context for this research?